-Katakana is one of the three writing systems used in Japanese.
-They are hiragana, katakana and kanji.
-Hiragana is usually the first writing system children learn in Japan.
+Learning a foreign language can be difficult.
+A language like Japanese with three writing systems can be an even greater challenge!
+The different writing systems, or “kana”, are hiragana, katakana and kanji.
+Hiragana is usually the first Japanese syllabary children learn in Japan.
 You use hiragana when writing native Japanese words.
 But why would you use katakana?

 In Japanese, you would use a different writing systems for borrowed words.
 Borrowed words come from different languages.
 In Japanese, these words use katakana when written.
 How can you tell the difference?

-First, we need to remember that each character in hiragana represents a sound.
+The task of learning katakana can be easy if you know the rules.
+First, we need to remember that each kana character in hiragana represents a sound.
 For example, あ is the symbol for the sound of ‘ah’.
 There are more complex characters as well. が is the symbol for the sound of ‘gah’.

 The similarities don’t stop there.
 For each hiragana character and sound, there is a matching katakana character.
 Most of the rules about hiragana also apply.
 For example, the use of dakuten is similar across both writing systems.

 Don’t know what dakuten are?
 It’s best you brush up on your hiragana skills in our Japanese classroom.
-Once you understand the details of writing hiragana, katakana will be a snap!
+Once you understand the details of writing hiragana, you will see the same rules applied here.

 Katakana for Borrowed Words